ethor2021/Security-Camera/README.md

 # Security-Camera
-Build a security camera application in python using opencv
+Build a security camera application in python using opencv.
+In order for the email to work, you must create a file called 'email-info.txt' formatted as such:
+- line 1: Sending Email address
+- line 2: receiving email address
+- line 3: password for gmail

 # TODO
  - add email functionality